White Creek Christian Academy Student Rules

 6. The transferring student must obey all rules.

 BEHAVIOR (Conduct) Students are expected to be on their best behavior at all times.
 A student may be dismissed from school if he or she is out of harmony with the policies of the school whether on or off the school property as determined in the sole discretion of the administration of White Creek Christian Academy.
 Students are expected to act in an orderly and respectful manner, always maintaining Christian standards of courtesy, cheerfulness, kindness, morality, and honesty.
 Christian standards should be reflected in student’s language, actions, and attitude.
 Also, the following are not allowed: bullying of any kind, cheating of any kind, weapons of any kind, and romantic involvement (six-inch rule) of any kind.
 Also, no gum; no glass bottles or bowls etc; no pets; no horse-playing; no destroying or abusing of school property in any way (this includes books); and no questionable materials (only bring to class what is necessary or approved by the WCCA staff).
 Any medications brought on the school campus must be turned in to the school office for distribution.
 The school does not provide any medications for students.
 If a student is sick (vomiting, diarrhea, fever, etc), please keep the student home for at least 24 hours or until all symptoms are gone.
-The only students that need phones are student drivers.
-We should never see any cell phones, i phones, etc. They should be for emergencies only.
-If students need to call their parents for an emergency situation, they may come to the office and use the office phone Any student who disobeys the above rules may be given writing assignments, work detentions, demerits, etc.
+Cell phones maybe used during free time or on spelling city.
+During class time Cell phone use, is up to teachers discretion.
+Any student who disobeys the above rules may be given writing assignments, work detentions, demerits, etc.

-EARLY ARRIVAL - The school opens each morning at 7:45.
+EARLY ARRIVAL - The school opens each morning at 8:00.
 Parents should always check to make sure someone is on duty before leaving their child.
-Homeroom starts at 8:15.
-Teachers like to begin promptly at 8:15 to make wise use of every minute, so please be on time.
+Homeroom/first period starts at 8:10.
+Teachers like to begin promptly at 8:10 to make wise use of every minute, so please be on time.
 Thanks!

 EXTRA-CURRICULAR ACTIVITIES - A student may participate in extra-curricular activities if they maintain at least an overall 'C' average in each subject, if they are dressed properly in WCCA dress code, and if they display good conduct.
 A student must be approved by the Administration before participating in any extra-curricular activities.